GarrettM268/GarrettM268.github.io/README.md

 - [ ] add a portfolio section, new router view, scroll the whole page?

 ### Side projects in progress:
+#### These projects can be found in my github repositories, and are in various stages of completion.
+Reach out to me if you have any questions regarding any of them!
 - [ ] iOS Weather App, written in swift using NOAAs API for weather data - hopefully deployed to the app store this winter!

 - [ ] Personal Blog Site, written in Vue3.
 Maybe use markdown files for posts?